jharwell/jharwell.github.io/content/project/libra/index.md

 Reusable build automation in the spirit of the world's second most successful plumber.

-This project provides 100% reusable `cmake` scaffolding that can be used for nested/flat C/C++ projects (even mixing the two), and provides resuable build "plumbing" that can be transferred without modification between projects.
+This project provides 100% reusable ``cmake`` scaffolding that can be used for nested/flat C/C++ projects (even mixing the two), and provides resuable build "plumbing" that can be transferred without modification between projects.
 I created this project because:

-- No existing C/C++ build system supported automatic file discovery like `make`.
+- No existing C/C++/CUDA build system supported automatic file discovery like ``make`` via globs.

-- No existing C/C++ build system provided 100% reusability across projects (assuming some conventions for file naming, directory layout, etc.).
-I found myself frequently copying and pasting `CmakeLists.txt` (or whatever the tol's configuration was )between projects, as I added and when I find a new flag I want to add, or a new static analysis checker, etc., I would have to go and add it to EVERY project.
+- No existing C/C++/CUDA build system provided 100% reusability across projects (assuming some conventions for file naming, directory layout, etc.).
+I found myself frequently copying and pasting ``CmakeLists.txt`` (or whatever the tool's configuration was) between projects, as I added and when I find a new flag I want to add, or a new static analysis checker, etc., I would have to go and add it to EVERY project.

-- No existing C/C++ build systems supported doing things like running one or more static analyzers on a repository, formatting the repository, building and running tests, etc. Using `make check`, `make format`, or `make tests`, or other simple cmdline syntax.
+- No existing C/C++/CUDA build systems supported doing things like running one or more static analyzers on a repository, formatting the repository, building and running tests, etc., using ``make check``, ``make format``, or ``make tests``, or other simple cmdline syntax.